 Automatic cleanup of malware and suspicious files

-This powerful feature automatically deletes trojans, viruses, backdoors, and other malware.
+This powerful feature automatically deletes trojans, viruses, backdoors, and other malware and recover infected files.
 Cerber Security Professional scans the website on an hourly basis and removes malware immediately providing best in class threat protection.

-If the malware scanner has detected malicious files during a scheduled scan, they can be deleted by the plugin automatically.
+If the malware scanner detects malicious files during a scheduled scan, it automatically deletes files moving them to the quarantine.
 By default this feature is disabled.
 It’s advised to enable it as shown below.

 These automatic removal policies will be enforced at the end of every scheduled scan based on its results.
 The list of files to be deleted depends on the scanner settings.